ianmolaryan/web-dev-projects/Animated-Login-Page/README.md

 ## How to Use

 1. Open the live demo link to view the login page.
-2. Interact with the input fields and submit button to see the animations.
+2. Interact with the input fields and submit button to experience the animations.
-3. Try entering text to see form validation in action.
+3. The form design is static, with no backend functionality.

 ## Additional Information

-This project is intended for educational purposes, showcasing how to create an animated login page using HTML, CSS, and JavaScript.
-It does not include any backend integration for actual authentication.
+This project is for educational purposes, showcasing how to create an animated login page using only HTML and CSS.
+It can be extended with JavaScript for validation and backend integration for a complete login system.